aws/aws-cdi-sdk/INSTALL_GUIDE_WINDOWS.md

 ## Windows specific test differences from Linux
 While the functionality of the AWS CDI SDK in Windows and Linux is the same, there are some slight differences.

-1. Use **ipconfig.exe** in Powershell to retrieve the local IP address.
+1. Use **ipconfig.exe** in PowerShell to retrieve the local IP address.
 1. Command-line insertion can also be entered in Microsoft Visual Studio for any configuration.
     1. Choose **Debug > Properties > Configuration** and  **Properties > Debugging > Command Arguments**
 1. When using logs in Windows, verify that the targeted directory exists.
 The application will exit if the directory does not exist.